51r/terraform-random-string/README.md

 # Prerequisite
 You need to have [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on you workstation.

+During the writing of the following guide, it was used Terraform v1.2.1

 # How to use the repo

 * Clone this repo locally to a folder of your choice